PHI 101. Introduction to Philosophy. 3 Hours.

 PHI 441.
 Moral Theory.
 2 Hours.

 Familiarizes students with advanced analytical moral theory on the basis of contemporary readings, mostly anthologies.
 The issues include: internalism, externalism, impartiality and special obligations.
-Course Information: Prerequisite: PHI 440.
+Course Information: Prerequisites: PHI 341.

 PHI 442.
 Applied Ethics:Computer Ethics.
 2 Hours.

 Ethical theories introduced in PHI 440 are applied to issues in computer ethics in PHI 442.
 Computer ethics studies the intersection of human values and technical decisions involving computers and telecommunications.
 Students will read papers, take quizzes, contribute to discussions, write essays, and take a final exam.
-Course Information: Prerequisite: PHI 440.
+Course Information: Prerequisites: PHI 341.

 PHI 447.
 Rationality and Moral Choice.
 3 Hours.

-Ethics is the most rational strategy to be pursued by groups.
-In this class you learn basic strategies of collective action and the social capital theory as applied to business.
-The class allows for cooperation with online students from EU.
+Ethical behavior is often the most rational approach to be pursued by groups.
+In this class you learn basic strategies of collaborative and competitive action within the theory of rationality and informal game theory.
+We focus on moral psychology, the social capital theory and their limitations.
+Students learn to factor in business ethics and environmental preservation within business rationality, strategy and globalization.
+The class involves cooperation with online students from the EU.
+Course Information: Same as LIS 467.

 PHI 448.
 Moral Values in Political Philosophy.
 4 Hours.